triton-inference-server/server/docs/test.md

 needed to run the QA tests.
 First do a [Docker image build](build.md#building-triton-with-docker) to produce the *tritonserver_build* and *tritonserver* images.
-Then build the *tritonserver_client* image that contains the client libraries and examples.
+Then build the *tritonserver_sdk* image that contains the client libraries, model analyzer, and examples.
 Then build the actual QA image.

 ```
 $ docker build -t tritonserver_qa -f Dockerfile.QA .